StatikElektrik/web-server/README.md

-# ptai_web
+# PTAI Web Server
-This repository hosts the web service for project Predictive Maintainance for Public Transportation
+This repository hosts the web service for project Predictive Maintainance for Public Transportation.
+You can check the demo version on [https://pt-ai.tech](https://pt-ai.tech).